MrDapperGent/cloudExplorer/README.md

 # How to compile from source

-Video demonstration for NetBeans: http://youtu.be/54v3rIUh0h8
+If you want to make changes to the GUI, here is a video demonstration on how to compile Cloud Explorer with NetBeans: http://youtu.be/54v3rIUh0h8

 ## 1. Install and Configure Java
 ```